benkwhite/PredictSeats/Readme.md

 2. How long do we want to predict?
    - Error message from Diio `Sorry, the latest travel date accessible to your account is [2023-Jan-01].`
 3. Minor changes could be updated in the future.
-   - Make use of the interrupted route data, such as "AA, DENLAS" in Q2 2020.
+   - Make use of the interrupted route data, such as "AA, DENLAS" in Q2 2020 using postition encoding.
 4. MAE loss function?
+Huber Loss?
+5. Use All attention?